WORLD’S FIRST FUSION CUISINE

 As the Portuguese settlers engaged and intermarried with the locals, a distinct ethnic identity and cuisine emerged.
 It’s a celebration of their mixed ancestry that mirrors the intriguing growth of the Peranakans in Malacca.

 I have tasted and tried at least 35 to 40 types of Macanese cuisine.
 Most of them were good, but there are 10 dishes that I found particularly yummy.
-If you are looking to try any Macanese cuisine, I would recommend these 11 dishes.
+If you want to try any Macanese cuisine, I recommend these 11 dishes.
 These dishes are a must-try and will definitely be worth your time and money.

-10 World’s First Fusion Foods I Personally Tried & I’ll Recommend That You Should Try Also
+9 World’s First Fusion Foods I Personally Tried & I’ll Recommend That You Should Try Also!

 Minchi,